oila-gmbh/oneaccount-express/README.md

 app.listen(process.env.PORT || 3000)
 ```

-For brevity we will leave out comments for the following examples,
+For brevity, we will leave out comments for the following examples,
 if something is unclear please read the comments on the first example
 or check the documentation or create an issue